SandeepSingh1997/React-Movie-app/README.md

 #### Features implemented
 1. Show movies.
 2. Show details of a movie.
-3. Search for movies using title(has a bug).
+3. Search for movies using title.
 4. Sort movies in ascending or descending order alphabetically.
 5. Show movies per page.
 6. Add a new movie.
 #### Features to be implemented.
 1. User login and signin.
 2. Watch Trailer Feature.
+3. Add more pages using react router like a page for shows.

 ### Technologies Used
 * HTML5